WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

 How the vector should transform based on position is not generalizable and depends on the quantity of interest.

 All coordinate systems obey the right-hand rule, :math:`x \times y = z`, and all angles must be input in **degrees**.
-The turbine can be either an upwind or downwind configuration, but in either case it is assumed that that the blades rotate in the **clockwise** direction when looking downwind (more specifically the rotor is assumed to rotate about the :math:`+x_h` axis in :num:`Figure #yaw-hub-fig`).
+The turbine can be either an upwind or downwind configuration, but in either case it is assumed that that the blades rotate in the **clockwise** direction when looking downwind (more specifically the rotor is assumed to rotate about the :math:`+x_h` axis in :numref:`Figure %s <yaw-hub-fig>`.
 The vectors allow for elementary operations (+, -, \*, /, +=, -=, \*=, /=) between other vectors of the same type, or with scalars (e.g., force_total = force1 + force2).

 .. autoclass:: DirectionVector

-..
-Four types of vectors are defined: :class:`Force` defines force vectors (or vectors that depend only on the orientation of the frame), :class:`~DirectionVector` defines position vectors, :class:`Velocity` defines velocity vectors, :class:`ForceMoment` defines forces

 .. _inertial_wind_coord: